icfpcontest2014/icfpcontest2014.github.io/faq.markdown

     his next move right after he moves, which is before the fruit appears, so he technically isn't eating at that stage.

+ 2. **Question:** Do ghost programs get executed every tick or just the ticks when the ghost is scheduled to move?

+    **Answer:** Only on the ticks when the ghost is scheduled to move.
+We have updated that paragraph in the spec to be less confusing.